lebmich/dtdocs/content/module-reference/processing-modules/demosaic.fr-fr.md

 id: demoasic
 masking: 'false'
 tags: ~
-title: demosaic
+title: dématriçage
 view: darkroom
 working-color-space: 'Not Applicable (RAW)'
 ---

 Contrôler comment sont dématricés les fichiers raw

-# bayer filters
+# filtres de Bayer

 The sensor cells of a digital camera are not color-sensitive -- they are only able to record different levels of lightness.
 In order to obtain a color image, each cell is covered by a color filter (red, green or blue) that primarily passes light of that color.
 This means that each pixel of the raw image only contains information about a single color channel.